 The enduring question is: why?
 Like everything in life, the answer isn’t exactly straightforward, but there are some common themes that emerge when you look at the businesses behind the statistics.
 These include:

 - The product or service sucks.
 And by ‘sucks’ I mean there is no market for it.
 No one wants to buy it.
 There have been many ideas that looked great on paper but turns out no one wanted to pay money for them.
 Anybody remember Webvan or Boo.com?

 - The product or service is not sufficiently unique in the market place.
 Do we really need another generic pizza place, dollar store, or coffee shop?
 The general idea may be a good one, there may be a market for it, but if a company can’t differentiate itself, the story generally does not end happily.
 This doesn’t mean that you should stop looking into finding a coffee supplier Shrewsbury for example if you’re considering opening a coffee shop of your own.
 Just think of ways that’ll set your business apart from the rest.

 - Some combination of all three.
 It is rarely the case that only one of these factors is the problem; more frequently it is the interaction among them that results in business failure.
-Webvan (which allowed customers to do their grocery shopping over the internet and have the groceries delivered) expected a huge and immediate uptick in customers ordering food on-line for home delivery.
-In anticipation of that, they spent a few hundred million on store and delivery infrastructure.
+Webvan (which allowed customers to do their grocery shopping over the internet and have the groceries delivered) expected a huge and immediate uptick in customers ordering food online for home delivery.
+In anticipation of that, they spent a few hundred million on store and delivery infrastructure, using companies like this London courier service to ensure food gets to their destination on time and intact.
 When the uptick was slower than planned, out the door they went.
 Was there a market for the service?
 Yes.
 Was the business model sized appropriately?
 No. But fast-forward to today, and you find Amazon is restarting that model.